etkaar/server-with-pikvm/Assembly.md

 ### 4.2.2 Option B: USB-C to USB 2.0 header

 This option makes the most sense for servers, because you won't be required to lead the cable outside of the case.
-You then can simply connect the Raspberry directly to the mainboards.
+You then can simply connect the Raspberry directly to the mainboards USB 2.0 header.